substratusai/sandboxai/docs/README.md

 pip install sandboxai-client
 ```

-Run a sandbox on your local machine.
+Run a sandbox on your local machine (using an embedded sandbox server to manage the docker containers).

 ```python
 from sandboxai import Sandbox